Grigory Yastrebenetsky

 Grigory Danilovich Yastrebenetsky (29 October 1923 – 18 March 2022) was a Russian sculptor.
 He served on the Eastern Front in World War II.
-Yastrebenetsky was honored with the People's Artist of the RSFSR (1984).
+Yastrebenetsky was honoured with the People's Artist of the RSFSR (1984).
 He was also a member of the Russian Academy of Arts.

-Yastrebenetsky died in March 2022 in Saint Petersburg, at the age of 98.
+Yastrebenetsky died on 18 March 2022 in Saint Petersburg, at the age of 98.